Jim Black (footballer)

-Jim Black (born 13 November 1943 in Airdrie, North Lanarkshire) is a retired Scottish association football player, who played as a defender for Airdrie, Hibernian and Stenhousemuir.
+Jim Black (born 13 November 1943 in Airdrie) is a Scottish former footballer who played as a defender for Airdrie, Hibernian and Stenhousemuir.
 He was part of the Hibs side that won the Scottish League Cup in 1972 and the Drybrough Cup twice.
-Black also played in the Scottish Cup Finals of 1972 and 1975.
+Black also played in the Scottish Cup finals of 1972 and 1975.

 In March 2016 Black was inaugurated into Airdrieonians Greatest XI, a poll conducted amongst Airdrie fans to find the greatest starting line up in the history of the club.